-Although the U.S. Supreme Court has acknowledged that these provisions were “born of bigotry” in an era of widespread anti-Catholicism, these four districts unilaterally asserted the Oklahoma Blaine Amendment to deny students their state aid on the purported ground that allowing them to direct their own education might aid religiously-affiliated schools.
-Conveniently, of course, this allowed those school districts to keep the funds for themselves.
+The U.S. Supreme Court has acknowledged that these provisions were “born of bigotry” in an era of widespread anti-Catholicism.
+Yet these four districts unilaterally asserted the Oklahoma Blaine Amendment to deny students the funds, arguing that it might aid religiously-affiliated schools.
+Conveniently, this allowed those school districts to keep the funds for themselves.
 After Becket sued to defend the students’ rights, the legislature learned of their plight and changed the law so the scholarships would issue directly from the State Board of Education, bypassing the renegade school districts.

-Adding insult to injury, two of the school districts—Jenks and Union Public Schools—turned around and sued the Sprys, along with parents of three other children with learning disabilities, for accepting their scholarships!
-Again Becket defended the students’ rights, this time all the way to the Oklahoma Supreme Court, which eventually dismissed the lawsuit, chastising the school districts for going after their own students.
+Two of the school districts—Jenks and Union Public Schools—then turned around and sued the parents for accepting their scholarships.
+Becket defended the students’ rights again, this time all the way to the Oklahoma Supreme Court, which dismissed the lawsuit, chastising the school districts for going after their own students.

-Despite the ruling from the high court, the school districts recruited allies to again renew the lawsuit, this time against the State Board of Education.
+Despite that ruling, the school districts renewed the lawsuit, this time against the State Board of Education for granting the scholarships.
 In 2014, a lower court upheld the scholarship program, but only for students attending schools that were secular or religious “in name only.”
 Becket stepped in again, arguing what should have been obvious: when the state makes benefits generally available to its citizens, it can’t discriminate against some of them just because they are religious.
 Becket pointed out that this bizarre ruling would require the state to examine the beliefs of every religious school and decide which ones were too religious to accept the students’ scholarships.

-On February 16, 2016, the Oklahoma Supreme Court once again ruled in our favor, finally upholding the Lindsey Nicole Scholarship Program for Children with Disabilities.
-Now the Spry’s son and other Oklahoma children with learning disabilities are free to use their share of the state’s education funds for an education best suited to their individual needs.
-After five years of fighting, they can focus on their schooling, without fear that they will be denied the same opportunity as other students, just because of their religion.
+In February 2016, the Oklahoma Supreme Court once again ruled in the students’ favor, finally upholding the Lindsey Nicole Scholarship Program for Children with Disabilities for good.
+Oklahoma children with learning disabilities are free to use their share of the state’s education funds for an education best suited to their individual needs.